Visiting Mount Rainier National Park: Complete Guide 2026

 How to get to Mount Rainier National Park

 As with most national parks in the United States, driving is really the only way to get there.
 Considering the size of the park, having your own vehicle is the only way to get around.
-Unfortunately, there is no public transportation that directly accesses Mount Rainier National Park and no shuttle buses operating within the park.
+Unfortunately, there is no public transportation that directly accesses Mount Rainier National Park, and no shuttle buses operate within the park.

 Mount Rainier - the mountain itself - is located in the center of the national park, and due to its size and terrain, no roads cut through the center.
 The main roads will take you around the perimeter of the mountain and shorter access roads will take you in closer to Mount Rainier.